 The plan provides a comprehensive package to transition the U.S. Government’s stewardship of these technical functions, called the IANA (Internet Assigned Numbers Authority), which are critical to the Internet’s smooth operation.
 It also proposes ways to enhance ICANN’s accountability as a fully independent organization.
 The transition is the final step in the long-anticipated privatization of the Internet’s Domain Name System (DNS), first outlined when ICANN was incorporated in 1998.

 The ICANN Board received the package from the community during its 55th public meeting in Morocco, & today transmitted it to the U.S. National Telecommunication & Information Administration (NTIA).

-On 14 March 2014, NTIA announced its desire to transition its stewardship of the IANA functions to the international multistakeholder community.
-The package is the result of an inclusive, worldwide discussion amongst representatives from government, large and small business, technical experts, civil society, researchers, academics & end users.
+On 14 March 2014, NTIA announced its desire to transition its stewardship of the IANA functions to the worldwide multistakeholder community.
+The package is the result of an inclusive, global discussion amongst representatives from government, large and small business, technical experts, civil society, researchers, academics & end users.